 8. Recommendations.
 Applicants must submit at least three recommendation letters.
-One letter must be a reference from an Evangelical Assembly of Presbyterian Churches in America (EAPCA) church pastor who is knowledgeable about the applicant's church involvement.
+One letter must be a reference from an World Olivet Assembly (WOA) church pastor who is knowledgeable about the applicant's church involvement.
 The other two recommendations should come from someone who is able to comment on your professional and educational goals and potential.
 This could be a professor or supervisor.
 Recommendations may not be from a member of your immediate family or your spouse.

 9. Statement of Faith – Applicants must sign Olivet University's Statement of Faith.